 Quick Answer: The ViewSonic PA503W is the best budget projector for most rooms in 2026 — its 3,800 lumens keep the picture watchable even with some ambient light, for around $369.
 If you want a smart, portable unit, the XGIMI MoGo 2 is the best sub-$400 pick with Google TV built in, while the BenQ TH575 is the best true 1080p choice for gaming and movies.

 You don’t need to spend four figures to get a big, satisfying picture.
 The trick with budget projectors is knowing where the corners are cut — usually brightness, contrast, or honest resolution — and picking a model that compromises in the places you’ll notice least.
 We tested these in dark rooms and dim living rooms.
 Below are our top picks under $500 for 2026.
 If you can stretch the budget, our best home theater projector guide covers the next tier up; for backyard use see the best outdoor projector picks.
+Setting one up in a bedroom?
+See our best projector for bedroom guide, or for big-screen play check our best gaming projector picks.

 Our top picks at a glance